An amateur film review writer who likes pretty much every film genre.

 The body language he displays throughout the movie shows a character who is not an action hero, but as he was sharing a body with an alien, he had to do the things he was uncomfortable with.
 And for Venom, he clearly went wild with his vocal acting because Venom in this is hilarious, stupid, and ridiculous.
 Also, Tom Hardy had to do a lot of solo acting in this one because he was talking to himself for a majority of the movie.
-It’s just great to see him understand and enjoy the roles he was given.
+It’s just great to see him going bonkers and enjoying the roles he was given.

-Chaotic Film Direction, but in a Good Way
+2. Chaotic Film Direction, but in a Good Way

-The movie was directed by Andy Serkis in what would be his first directorial movie, and it shows.
+The movie was directed by Andy Serkis in what would be his first directorial debut, and it shows.
 The filming direction was just all over the place and chaotic in nature.
 Now, there are some scenes that I hoped weren’t included in the movie or at least done better, but after the end credit scene appeared, I found myself enjoying his overall directing.

-The Post-Credit Scene
+3. The Post-Credit Scene

 Read More From Reelrundown

 And it’s crazy to say so because the movie has been playing in cinemas for some time now and it’s already officially available online, but it’s just a massive scene with a big implication on how things will move forward.
 All I have to say is that the movie is worthwhile watching once you get to the end credits.

-The rating should have been R-rated.
+2. The rating should have been R-rated.

 © 2021 Fadhli Dzil